 The main river that passes through this park is the River Galana.
-A variety of animals can be seen: lions, leopard, cheetah, zebras, giraffes, serval, antelopes, kongoni, lesser kudu, oryx, klipspringer, impala, stripped hyena, ostrich, gazelle, buffalo, elephant and many more.
+A variety of animals can be seen: lions, leopard, cheetah, zebras, giraffes, serval, antelopes, kongoni, lesser kudu, oryx, klipspringer, impala, stripped hyena, ostriches, gazelles, buffalos, elephants and many more.
 A variety of migratory and native birds are also seen.

 Mzima is also the main source of Mombasa’s water supply.
-There are well-marked nature trails, an observation platform and an underwater glass tank that was constructed by a film maker Allan Root , which provides a special vantage point to view this remarkable oasis.
+There are well-marked nature trails, an observation platform and an underwater glass tank, which provides a special vantage point to view this remarkable oasis

 MERU NATIONAL PARK

-Meru National Park is 35km East of Maua town in the North Eastern lowlands below the Nyambene hills.
-Of all the Kenya parks, it presents the widest variety of landscapes and habitats.
-Forest, swamp and savannah are pierced by numerous permanent streams, draining from the Nyambene and flowing in parallel between tounges of lava, South Eastwards towards the Tana River.
+Meru National Park is 35km east of Maua town in the north eastern lowlands below the Nyambeni hills.
+Of all the Kenya parks, Meru National Park presents the widest variety of landscapes and habitats.
+Forest, swamp and savannah are pierced by numerous permanent streams, draining from the Nyambenes and flowing in parallel between tounges of lava, south eastwards towards the Tana River.

 Meru National Park holds the Adamson’s falls, the leopard rock and great wildlife.
 It was where George and Joy Adamson released several hand-reared animals including the famous lioness Elsa [in the book born free]

-Game to view includes Lion, Elephant, Cheetah, Leopard and some of the rare antelope Lesser Kudu, some of Kenya’s largest herds of cape buffalo.
-The rivers abound with Hippo and Crocodile and 300 species of birds have been recorded.
+Game to view includes Lion, Elephant, Cheetah, Leopard and some of the rarer Antelope, Lesser Kudu, some of Kenya’s largest herds of Buffalo.
+The rivers abound with Hippo and Crocodile and 300 species of Birds have been recorded.

-Its situated on the North-West of Nairobi and is the only tropical rainforest in Kenya, left over from past millennia when dense rain forest stretched from West Africa, across Central Africa and into the highland areas on the West and Eastern walls of the Great Rift Valley.
-Rising 4,000 to 7,000 Feet above sea level, the forest has been a protected area of Kenya since its vital role in the eco-system was first recognized in 1933.
+Its situated north-west of Nairobi.
+The only tropical rainforest in Kenya, left over from past millennia when dense rain forest stretched from West Africa, across Central Africa and into the highland areas on the west and eastern walls of the Great Rift Valley.
+Rising 4,000 to 7,000 Ft above sea level, the forest has been a protected area of Kenya since its vital role in the eco-system was first recognized in 1933.